 Last night, we had grilled smash burgers, with corn on the cob and summer tomatoes.
 It’s the consummate August meal!
 It won’t be long until summer tomatoes are gone, so we’re eating our weight in tomatoes every day!
 Corn is on weekly rotation, without butter or salt.
 It’s so fresh and sweet right now, neither are needed!

-We used 90% lean Bison this time, with our homemade relish, a slice of low-sodium Swiss, and topped it all off with fac’n bac’n for the win!
+We used 90% lean Bison this time, with special additions to the meat, a slice of low-sodium Swiss, and topped it all off with Fak’n Bacon for the win!
 (What’s a smash burger?
 Read about it here.
-We clean ours up so it fits K2.0 clean eating, but for my final meal on this planet, I’m going for the real deal!)
+We clean ours up so it fits K2.0 clean eating, and although the stats are high for the carbs, leaving out the roll is an easy swap for -26 less carbs.
+The burger can stand on it’s own!

 Standard supermarket buns don’t meet K2.0 standards of clean eating, because they lack fiber and more wholesome ingredients.
 Angelic Bakehouse has the nutrition stats we love, plus, they taste phenomenal!
 They’re super soft, too!
 They sprout the wheat before baking, because it improves flavor, boosts nutrients, and it helps aid digestion.
 Some of their products are found at Wegmans stores.
 We find the burger buns at Whole Foods, but you can look on the Angelic Bakehouse website to find a store in your area.